 Deployment

-When scout is run from the command-line, it will use the multi-threaded Werkzeug WSGI server.
+When Scout is run from the command-line, it will use the multi-threaded Werkzeug WSGI server.
 While this server is perfect for development and small installations, you may want to use a high-performance WSGI server to deploy Scout.

 Scout provides a WSGI app, so you can use any WSGI server for deployment.
 Popular choices are: